JerBouma/FinanceToolkit/README.md

 > **Alpha**

-Alpha, in a general sense, represents the excess return an investment generates relative to a benchmark or a risk -adjusted return.
+Alpha, in a general sense, represents the excess return an investment generates relative to a benchmark or a risk-adjusted return.
 It can be positive (indicating the investment outperformed the benchmark) or negative (indicating underperformance).
 Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/performance#get_alpha).

 > **Jensen's Alpha**